 Amazon S3 Optimizations

 Hive in QDS comes with specialized performance optimizations for Amazon S3.
-This is accomplished through improved split computation in Hive by optimizing Amazon S3 bulk listing APIs (more details can be found here), and refined implementation on the open source S3 read logic.
+This is accomplished through improved split computation in Hive by optimizing Amazon S3 bulk listing APIs (more details can be found here), and refined implementation of the open-source S3 read logic.

 A top priority for Qubole is to continuously improve enterprise security and governance on the cloud.
 Hive in QDS has integrated cloud storage authorization with Hive authorization by introducing a new security model (more details are available here).